aiforged/docs/docs/services/classification/microsoft-custom-text-classification.md

 * Images
 * Text files

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter as a pre-processor to generate a compatible file for classification.
-{% endhint %}

 ***